China’s Defence in the New Era

 Admissions Process

 The Academic Committee will review the application form.
 Please take some time to reflect on your purpose of taking up this course and how you think you will be able to use the learning in future.
-The Committee gives significant weightage to this response in their decision while reviewing the application.
-Hence you are requested to fill the application form with sincerity and diligence, latest by 25 May 2026, 11:59 PM IST.
+The Committee gives significant weight to this response in its decision when reviewing the application.
+Hence, you are requested to fill the application form with sincerity and diligence, latest by 1 June 2026, 11:59 PM IST.

-Subsequently, the selected and paid applicants shall be boarded onto OpenTakshashila, a free and open platform to reflect, educate, and discuss.
-All course readings, webinar recordings and slides shall be available on OpenTakshashila course space.
+Subsequently, the selected and paid applicants shall be onboarded to OpenTakshashila, a free and open platform for reflection, education, and discussion.
+All course readings, webinar recordings and slides shall be available on the OpenTakshashila course space.

 Faculty